 The technology side

 Another relatively recent trend (positive for SMBs), is the digitisation of business.
 That is the process of creating business revenues and value from the unprecedented combinations of people, information technology and things.
 It is allowing SMBs to access new markets and sell goods and services in a fully digital way, joining and improving GVCs more rapidly than ever before.
 (This is also a trend covered in the already mentioned article above.)

 Part of this trend has been the rapid development of financial technology companies, referred as fintechs, that offer SMBs help to overcome some of the barriers they face entering new markets, from funding (using platforms that allow “the crowd” to fund projects they like using traditional currencies or crypto-currencies) to international payments.
 (See the blog article ‘The Era of Fintech’ for more on this.)

 Technology is transforming international trade like never before.
 SMBs can now access the global business and consumer markets in ways unthinkable just few year ago.
 However, your business must: collect sufficient information on the new market(s); establish the right contacts with trusted suppliers and business partners abroad; and – last but not least – make sure it has the ability to finance and run those international operations!

-To learn how we can help you take advantage of the opportunities in the EU, the ASEAN, Australia, New Zealand, the US and Canada:
+To learn how we can help you take advantage of the opportunities in the EU, the US, the ASEAN and other countries: